daniel-luper/simple-mind-mapper/README.md

 #### How to interact with SMM
 ###### The mouse
-- Click in empty space to create new textbox
+- Click in empty space to create a new textbox
 - Click and drag textboxes
 - Ctrl + click and drag textbox to begin new line.
 Release line over a seperate textbox to complete that line.